Understanding Chicken Allergies in Dogs: A Comprehensive Guide

 - 3 min read

 But is your dog really allergic to chicken, or could something else be the culprit?
+Let's delve deeper.

-In this article we will focus on:
+In this article, we will explore:

 Understanding Chicken Allergies: Prevalence and Reality

-According to recent studies published in BMC Veterinary Research, chicken allergies are indeed significant, affecting approximately 15% of dogs with food allergies.
+According to recent studies published in BMC Veterinary Research, chicken allergies affect around 15% of dogs with food allergies.
+However, this statistic needs important context.

-Overall Allergy Prevalence:
+Overall Allergy Prevalence

-Common Food Allergens (ranked by prevalence):
+Common Food Allergens

 Beef (34%)